Tax

 If your tax year doesn’t begin on January 1, see the special rules for fiscal year taxpayers in Chapter 2 of Publication 505.

-If any of these due dates fall on a weekend or a legal holiday, the deadline gets pushed to the next business day.
-As long as your quarterly tax payments are postmarked by the due date, they’re considered on time.
+If any of these due dates fall on a weekend or a legal holiday, the deadline moves to the next business day.
+As long as you postmark your quarterly tax payments by the due date, the IRS considers them on time.

 Calculating Estimated Tax Payments

-To estimate your tax payments, you’ll need to anticipate your expected income, deductions, and credits for the year.
-If your financial situation has changed significantly or there have been updates to tax laws, you should adjust your estimates accordingly.
+To estimate your tax payments, you'll need to anticipate your expected income, deductions, and credits for the year.
+If your financial situation has changed significantly or tax laws have been updated, you should adjust your estimates accordingly.

 You can use last year's tax return as a reference point to help with this process.